droonga/presentation-trbmeetup-droonga/fast-fulltext-search-in-ruby-groonga-rroonga-droonga.md

    * Parallel updating and searching, without penalty
    * Returns latest result ASAP
  * No transaction
-   * Not designed to store critical data
+   * No warranty for data consistency

 # Relations of services